kfiramar/Python-quality-toolkit/README.md

 ## 📚 Description

-This project provides a bash script that automates various tasks related to maintaining code quality in Python projects.
+The Python Code Quality Assurance Toolkit provides a bash script that automates various tasks related to maintaining code quality in Python projects.
 Whether you're an individual developer or part of a larger team, this tool offers a flexible solution to keep your Python code clean, efficient, and secure.

 The script performs the following actions: